 Though this program allows anyone to apply, strong candidates have an appreciation for the film industry and a GPA of 3.0 or higher.

 Applications open in August of each year.
-Applications for Summer 2019 are due no later than January 18, 2019 at 5pm.
+Applications for Summer 2023 are due Thursday, November 10th, 2022.

 Dr. Nate Kohn, Co-Director and Faculty.
 Dr. Kohn teaches screenwriting, producing for film/television, and qualitative methods; directs the Cannes Film Festival Study Abroad Program and the Cannes Lions Festival Study Abroad Program; associate directs The Peabody Awards; and produces film/television programs.

-Rebekah Ryan has been Grady College’s distance learning coordinator since August 2016.
+Rebekah Seabolt has been Grady College’s Global Studies Program Manager since August 2016.
 She earned a bachelor of arts in public health from Georgia College and State University in 2011 and a master of arts in public relations from the University of Georgia in 2016.
 As the distance learning coordinator, Rebekah is the point of contact for all of Grady College’s study abroad and domestic field study programs.